openkas/openkas.github.com/_posts/2013-05-14-register-and-login.md

 ---
 {% include JB/setup %}

-Check out this video to find out how to register and login to your Openkas web environment.
+Check out this video to find out how to register for and login to your Openkas web environment.

 {% youtube 11Wo1Jdnukw %}